Grammars for Document Spanners: Context-Free Spanners

-\partitle{Document Spanners} Let $X\subseteq \vars$ be a finite set of variables and let $\doc$ be a document.
+\paragraph*{Document Spanners} Let $X\subseteq \vars$ be a finite set of variables and let $\doc$ be a document.
 An $(X,\doc)$-mapping assigns spans of $\doc$ to variables in $X$.
 An $(X,\doc)$-relation is a finite set of $(X,\doc)$-mappings.
 A \emph{document spanner} (or \emph{spanner}, for short) is a function associated with a finite set $X$ of variables that maps documents $\doc$ into $(X,\doc)$-relations.
+A spanner is said to be \emph{Boolean} if it is associated with the empty set. \footnote{Notice that in this work we define document spanners similarly to~\cite{DBLP:journals/jacm/FaginKRV15} based on $(X,\doc)$-mappings rather than on partial mappings as defined in~\cite{DBLP:conf/pods/MaturanaRV18}.}